 Because behavior can change over time and must be maintained through regular training, C.L.A.S.S.TM graduates are required to renew their graduate status every 3 years.
-For this reason, certificates are valid for 3 years after the evaluation date.
+For this reason, certificates and Student Knowledge Assessment scores are valid for 3 years after the evaluation date.
 Students may renew their graduate status by:

-- 1. Renewing their Dog ID Number online at www.mydoghasclass.com by submitting a \$5.00 renewal fee for each dog - 2.
-Passing the evaluation at the highest level already earned by their dog
+- 1. Renewing their Dog ID Number online at www.mydoghasclass.com by submitting a \$5.00 renewal fee for each dog. - 2.
+Passing the evaluation at the highest level already earned by their dog. - 3.
+Passing the online Student Knowledge Assessment.